sabrinaMKE201073/DSroadmap2025/notes/data_visualization/P2_Seaborn.md

-Relation plot & subplot
+# 📊 Relation Plot & Subplots with Seaborn

-1) relplot()
+## 1. `relplot()` Overview
-   - is a relational plot (either scatter/line plot)
+- A relational plot function that creates either scatter or line plots.
-   - lets you create subplots in a single figure
+- Supports creation of subplots in a single figure.

 ---

-### Subplots 1 : column example
+## 📍 Subplots 1: Column Example

 ```python
 import seaborn as sns
 import matplotlib.pyplot as plt